paul-grassi/800-63-3/sp800-63-3/sec1_2_introduction.md

 agency-wide programs to provide information security for the information and information systems that support the operations and assets of the agency.
-This includes the security authorization of IT systems that support e-authentication.
-It is recommended that non-Federal entities implementing these guidelines follow equivalent standards of security management, certification and accreditation to ensure the secure operations of their e-authentication systems.
+This includes the security authorization of IT systems that digital authentication.
+It is recommended that non-Federal entities implementing these guidelines follow equivalent standards of security management, certification and accreditation to ensure the secure operations of their digital systems.

 ###2.1.
+Relationship to Other Standards and Guidelines

+This document has been written with the intention of achieving alignment to National and International standards describing levels of identity assurance, including CESG Good Practice Guide No. 43 (GPG 43), Requirements for Secure Delivery of Online Public Services (RSDOPS) (reference [a]).
+It provides an interpretation of these levels of assurance in the context of IPV for UK public sector for both citizen and internal system users.
+7. This is not meant to imply that there is direct correlation between the Assured Identity Levels in this document and the levels in those standards but that it is seen that this document fulfils the criteria as demonstrated in those standards.
+8. This document only covers the identity proofing and verification processes, therefore, it may only fulfil part of the requirements of these standards and further measures are required in order to wholly comply (e.g. issuing of a credential).

+GPG 45 RSDOPS STORK 2.0 29115:2011 ISO 29003 NIST 800-63N/ALevel 01N/AN/AN/AN/ALevel 1Level 1QAA Level 1LoA 1LoA 1Level 1Level 2Level 2QAA Level 2LoA 2LoA 2Level 2Level 3Level 3QAA Level 3LoA 3LoA 3Level 3Level 4N/A2QAA Level 4LoA 4LoA 4Level 4

+###2.2.
 Change History

-####2.1.1.
+####2.2.1.
 SP 800-63-1

-NIST SP 800-63-1 updated NIST SP 800-63 to reflect current authenticator (then referred to as token) technologies and restructured to provide a better understanding of the e-authentication architectural model used here.
-Additional (minimum) technical requirements were specified for the CSP, protocols utilized to transport authentication information, and assertions if implemented within the e-authentication model.
+NIST SP 800-63-1 updated NIST SP 800-63 to reflect current authenticator (then referred to as token) technologies and restructured to provide a better understanding of the digital authentication architectural model used here.
+Additional (minimum) technical requirements were specified for the CSP, protocols utilized to transport authentication information, and assertions if implemented within the digital authentication model.
 Other changes to NIST SP 800-63
 included:

 -   Recognition of more types of tokens, including pre-registered